 Welcome to the AlchemyWorks Project Management System.
 The database is preloaded with a small amount of sample data, and it is recommended to first navigate through the menu system and experiment, before attempting setup for live or trial operation.
 Initially the context sensistive help is turned on, which presents relevant information in yellow at the bottom of each page.
 After familiarity with the system this can be turned off in the Settings menu, and turned on selectively for new users to the system.
 All data field labels also contain information, which is visible when hovering over them.
 This can also be presented as a graphic alongside the data field if enabled in settings.
-The following steps are a suitable sequence for setting up the system prior to live operation.
+It is recommended that the following areas of the system be reviewed before setting up the system for live operation.

 Classes - Project status codes are grouped into Classes.
 This allows segregation of activities in reports and tables, over and above other means of differentiation such as the project tree hierarchy or locality.
 In a medium sized enterprise this could be logical activities such as Operations, Sales, Support, etc. - for a small business or individual this may be Business and Personal for example.